Chapter 16 Mox rocks

 - it can validate that all defined mocked functions have been called by the test

-- it comes with its own tests, so we don’t need to test it as it would need with our custom handcrafted mimicking module implementation
+- it comes with its own tests, so we don’t need to test the mocking framework itself - unlike a custom handcrafted implementation that we’d have to maintain and verify

 But there’s a catch ;)